 It’s astonishing how few companies and entrepreneurs take advantage of the biggest asset the Internet provides: Easy access to global talent and competitive prices.
-Despite the ability to pick and choose from a global field, many start-ups stay stubbornly focused on their immediate physical location.
+Despite the ability to pick and choose from a global field, many players of the startup eco-system stay stubbornly focused on their immediate physical location.

 This is a particularly backward approach when you consider how fast some economies and markets are growing.
 Take India as an example, where the tech scene has been skyrocketing in recent years.
 No other country has gained as much as India has, since the advent of the Internet in the late 90s, when the outsourcing industry boomed.
 Although it gained some bad press, it is now one of the most innovative, robust and fast-paced ecosystem producing some of the billion dollar unicorns.